software-architecture-guild/software-architecture-guild.github.io/content/guide/fundamentals/architecture_process.md

 2. **Classify stakeholders**: Group stakeholders into categories—primary (direct involvement), secondary (indirect involvement), and tertiary (peripheral influence).
 3. **Engage stakeholders**: Establish regular communication to ensure stakeholder concerns and needs are captured throughout the architecture process.

+**Stakeholders in Architecture**:

+1. **Technical teams** : Developers, testers, and system administrators.
+2. **Business stakeholders** : Product managers, executives, and end-users.
+3. **Project stakeholders** : Project managers, Agile coaches, and Scrum masters.

 By engaging stakeholders early, architects ensure the architecture is designed to meet real-world needs, preventing misalignment and minimizing future rework.

 ---

-## Step 2: Managing Concerns, Principles, and Decisions
+### Step 2: Managing Concerns, Principles, and Decisions

 Managing concerns, principles, and decisions is foundational to the architecture definition process.
 Architects must balance problem-focused concerns (functional and non-functional requirements) with solution-focused concerns (how to address these requirements) while adhering to core principles that guide the system’s design.